 The Licensee shall, within such reasonable time and in such manner and at its own expense, alter the course, depth, position or mode of attachment of any apparatus forming part of its network as may be directed by the Authority.

-The Licensee shall notify the affected stakeholders of any disruptions due to approved material changes to the nerwork.
+The Licensee shall notify the affected stakeholders of any disruptions due to approved material changes to the network.

 Network location